franciscorotea/Lamb-Wave-Dispersion/README.md

 `outofplane_style`: A dictionary with [matplotlib kwargs](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) to modify the out-of-plane curves (to change color, linewidth, linestyle, etc.).

 * ***Particle Displacement Field***

+To generate an animation of the particle displacement field, you can use:

 ```python
 alum.animate_displacement(mode='A0', fd=1000)